DaLaw2/K-Means/README.md

 - **-k** Set target clusters
 - **-n, --name** Set output name

+### Note
+- If the dimension of the data set is greater than 3, at least 50 data points are required.

 ## Unnecessary options
 - **-h, --help** Show help information